 Rosemary Mazanet began advising the Company in 2013 and then joined its Scientific Advisory Board as its Chair in 2015 before becoming the Company's Chief Scientific Officer in 2017.
 In September 2023, Dr. Mazanet transitioned from Chief Scientific Officer to a director of the Company.
 Since 2013, she has played an integral role of developing groundbreaking form factors specifically for palliative care, such as pressed tablets.
-She also oversaw the creation of the seminal cannabis observational database that has provided analysis used in peer- reviewed journals, such as JAMA and the Journal of Palliative Medicine and by many of the nation's leading academic and medical institutions such as National Institutes of Health, Columbia University, New York University, Mount Sinai, University of Southern California, and RAND Corporation.
+She also oversaw the creation of the seminal cannabis observational database that has provided analysis used in peerreviewed journals, such as JAMA and the Journal of Palliative Medicine and by many of the nation's leading academic and medical institutions such as National Institutes of Health, Columbia University, New York University, Mount Sinai, University of Southern California, and RAND Corporation.
 Dr. Mazanet began her career in Internal Medicine and Oncology at the Brigham and Women's Hospital and the Dana Farber Cancer Institute before starting at Amgen in the early 1990s as the head of Clinical Research.
 Following her time at Amgen, she moved into public equity in 1998 when she joined Oracle Partners LLC in New York as a General Partner.
 Since that time, she has been a presence in public and private equity biotech and specialty pharma investments.
-In addition to the Company's Board of Directors, Dr. Mazanet is also an Emeritus Trustee at the University of Pennsylvania School of Medicine and the Co-Chair of the Leonard Davis Institute Executive Advisory Board at The Wharton School of the University of Pennsylvania Medical School and Harvard Medical School.
+In addition to the Company's Board of Directors, Dr. Mazanet is also an Emeritus Trustee at the University of Pennsylvania School of Medicine and the Co-Chair of the Leonard Davis Institute Executive Advisory Board at The Wharton School of the University of Pennsylvania.
+Dr. Mazanet graduated magna cum laude from the University of Virginia and completed her graduate work at the University of Pennsylvania Medical School and Harvard Medical School.